Table of Contents

 1. God pursues all of us equally.

 The prodigal son had a good life.
-He was well taken care off and had an amazing family.
+He was well taken care of and had an amazing family.
 However, that wasn’t enough for him.
 The son still chose to pursue the world rather than righteousness, family, and stability.
+This demonstrates that when we turn away from God’s love we can step into hardship due to our own choices and temptations.
+However, like the son, we can turn back (repent) and be accepted back at any time.

 The things of the world can never satisfy our longings.
 For instance, lust cannot be filled by gaining what you desire.
 Instead, the emptiness within your soul can only be filled with a relationship with God.